This soup is a family recipe that has been passed down through generations. It is hearty, delicious and full of flavour!

 - 1/3 cup fresh parsley

-- Place ham bone in a soup pot with water.
+- Place ham bone and bay leaves in a soup pot with water.
 Bring the stock to a boil and let it cook for 1 hour.

 - While the stock is boiling, prepare the vegetables.
 Peel the beets and cut in long sticks, similar to french fries.
 Peel the potatoes and cut into 1/2 inch cubes.
 Peel the carrots and cut in 1/4 inch slices.
 Cut the cabbage in 1/4 inch strips.

-- After the stock has boiled for an hour, strain it to remove the bone and any other residue.
+- After the stock has boiled for about 60-90 minutes, strain it to remove the bone and any other residue.

-- Bring the stock back to a boil and add the veggies, diced ham and bay leaf.
-Lower the heat so the soup is at a low boil and cook it for another hour.
+- Bring the stock back to a boil and add the veggies, diced ham.
+Lower the heat so the soup is at a low boil and cook it for another 60-90 minutes.

 - Add salt and pepper to taste.

 - Serve with a dollop of sour cream and garnish with fresh parsley.